3.75 Ounces Equals ________ Grains.

 The Conversion Process: From Ounces to Grains

 To convert 3.75 ounces to grains, we need a conversion factor that relates the two units.
-This factor essentially tells us how many grains are in one ounce.
+Consider this: this factor essentially tells us how many grains are in one ounce.
 The conversion factor is derived from the relationship between ounces and grams, and grams and grains.

 First, let's establish the relationship between ounces and grams: